10 Common Household Items You Should Sell First During A Recession

 Kitchen appliances

 YouGov study found 37% of Americans prefer to save money by not going out to eat.
 This can be a sensible decision, especially since fast food chains often trick customers into spending more money than they need to.
-This figure would suggest that a recession would see an uptick in homemade meals as households move to cut costs, which will likely coincide with an increased need for good-quality kitchen appliances.
-Economic factors like tariffs are already informing a rise in appliance costs, and an increased demand will likely see retail prices on kitchen gear go up as well.
-However, this also means the market will be ripe for good-quality, pre-owned appliances.
+This figure would suggest that a recession would see an uptick in homemade meals as households move to cut costs — which would likely coincide with an increased need for good-quality kitchen appliances.
+Economic factors like tariffs are already informing a rise in appliance costs, and an increased demand would likely see retail prices on kitchen gear go up even more.
+This means the secondhand market could be ripe for good-quality, pre-owned appliances.

 Video games and consoles